tboquet/python-alp/docs/FirstSteps/why-alp.rst

 ==============================================

 You need a Linux machine to run ALP [1]_.
-ALP relies heavily on Docker, RabbitMQ, Celery Flower, MongoDB and Jupyter Notebook.
+ALP relies heavily on Docker, RabbitMQ, Celery, MongoDB and Jupyter Notebook.
+It also supports interfacing with Fuel thus depends on Theano.
 It's implemented in Python.
-However since all services runs into a docker, your OS only needs Docker (and nvidia-docker if you want to use a NVIDIA GPU).
+However since all services runs into Docker containers, your OS only needs Docker (and nvidia-docker if you want to use a NVIDIA GPU).
 The CLI will help you do the setup and launch a config in no time.

 All of this concepts and dependencies are explained later in the Setup and Userguide sections.